 Love is Blind

-In April 2008, Mary McVicker Scroggs arrived at the Pere Marquette Hotel in Peoria, Illinois.
+In April 2008, Mary McVicker Scroggs arrived at the Pere Marquette Hotel.
 The occasion was one of celebration.
 Mary was being honored by the American Red Cross for her work with drunk drivers and was presented with the Heartland Hero award for citizenship.
 It was both a triumphant and eerie moment for Mary.
 The emotions were mixed.
 It had been four years since her last visit to the Pere Marquette; four years since the day she had unsuccessfully attempted suicide.

 On July 14, 1994, Mary was in the top shape of her life.
 A hobby cyclist, she had biked 6,000 miles that year.
 This would prove to save her life.
 While outside of the Caterpillar World Headquarters in Peoria, she found herself suddenly pinned under the body of a drunk driver’s automobile.
 The incident, which Mary makes a point to call “the crime,” left her blind in the left eye and partially paralyzed the right side of her face.
 This traumatic experience marked the day she and her husband became “soul mates.”